 Several participants from our past Pitch-the-Agents events have had proposals requested from participating agents and have gone on to sign agent representation deals!

 How it Works

 Each pitch lasts a total of five minutes and time is carefully monitored.
 Participants will have up to two minutes to deliver a pitch, leaving the agents with three minutes (or remaining time) to ask questions and give feedback on ways to improve your pitch and/or your book project.
 If a participating agent finds a pitch compelling, he or she may ask to receive your book proposal!
 That’s right, it is possible one or more attendees can end up with agent representation and a book deal!
 (Though please note there are no guarantees of any book deals or representation.)

 How to Participate

 NFWC Gold, Platinum and VIP attendees are eligible to participate, however you must submit an application to participate in the pitch sessions.
-When more attendees register than time allows, we draw names in advance and let you know if you’ll be on deck for the live double pitch session.
+Up to twenty writers will be selected at random to share a pitch live.
+(And notified a few days prior to the session.)

 Be sure to register for NFWC early so you stay notified of event updates.

 - Try to distill your book into a one or two-sentence “elevator pitch” that succinctly tells us what your book is about and why you are the best person to write it.

 - Make sure you distinguish your book from what has already been published: what makes your book different and why is it needed in the marketplace?

 - Don’t forget to reference competitive titles if they help you better encapsulate what your book is about.
 You don’t always need to use comps but one or two well-known comps may be extremely helpful.